nheingit/JWCuisine-landing-page/README.md

 ```json
 {
    "type": "postgres",
    "host": "localhost",
    "port": 5432,
    "username": "postgres",
    "password": "admin",
    "database": "JWCuisine",
    "synchronize": true,
    "logging": false,
   }
 ```

-You will need to change the host information along with your ` database ` , ` username `  and ` password `.
-Since we're using typorm so you could go with any DB that they support.
-If you don't know how to, or haven't run a server locally before you can [follow the steps here](https://www.tutorialspoint.com/postgresql/).
+You will need to change the host information along with your `database`, `username`, and `password`.
+We're using typeORM so you could go with any database that they support.
+If you haven't run a server locally before you can [follow these steps](https://www.tutorialspoint.com/postgresql/).

 They will walk you through getting it installed on your machine and getting it up and running to where you can run psql commands from your terminal!
 The DB is the most painful part of the process; so reader, if you have gotten this far, it should be smooth sailing!